Cray-HPE/docs-csm/troubleshooting/known_issues/pcs_and_capmc_transaction_size_limitation.md

 # Transaction Size Limitation for PCS and CAPMC

-PCS (Power Control Service) and CAPMC (Cray Advanced Platform Monitoring and Control) cannot handle large requests.
+The Power Control Service (PCS) and Cray Advanced Platform Monitoring and Control (CAPMC) cannot handle large requests.
 The maximum number of nodes in a single request is approximately 2500 nodes.

 ## Identifying the issue